Barbie Dollhouse Plans

 If you already have woodworking equipment such as bandsaws and sanding machines, that is a bonus, but not to worry if you don't.

 You don't need a fully equipped woodworking shop to complete most of these projects, if it is a one off construction, you could make a dolls house with normal handyman tools.

 If you are willing to invest in power tools, this list of tools for making wooden toys for making wooden toys is a good place to start.

 If you can saw a straight line and know which end of the hammer meets the nail, then generally speaking, you can build a simple dolls house.
 Not that there are any nails in a dolls house, mind you.

 Links to Barbie Dollhouse Plans.

-Free barbie doll house plans - this one stands about 3ft tall, but here is the advantange: it can be taken apart to fold flat for storage.
+Free plan for a dollhouse - this one stands about 3ft tall, but here is the advantange: it can be taken apart to fold flat for storage.